Seattle Kraken

 The Seattle Kraken are a professional ice hockey team based in Seattle.
 The Kraken compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
-The team was founded after the NHL approved a proposal by Seattle Hockey Partners to grant an expansion franchise to the city of Seattle, and the team began play during the league's 2021–22 season.
+The team was founded after the NHL approved a proposal by Seattle Hockey Partners to grant an expansion franchise to the city of Seattle and began play during the league's 2021–22 season.
 They play their home games at Climate Pledge Arena.